WebAssembly/exception-handling/document/core/exec/instructions.rst

 Returning from a function
 .........................

-When the end of a function is reached without a jump (i.e., |RETURN|) or trap aborting it, then the following steps are performed.
+When the end of a function is reached without a jump (i.e., |RETURN|), exception, or trap aborting it, then the following steps are performed.

 1. Let :math:`F` be the :ref:`current <exec-notation-textual>` :ref:`frame <syntax-frame>`.